I was sure I’d do more than this

 I believe that trying to achieve our personal vision of success and be happy is the best way we can demonstrate gratitude for the life we’ve been given.

-I’m not going to pretend for a second that it’s easy (I’ve shed lots of tears), nor that I’m where I want to be or have it all figured out (nope), but I’ve come a long way.
+I’m not going to pretend for a second that it’s easy (I’ve shed lots of tears), nor that I’m exactly where I want to be yet or have it all figured out (nope), but I’ve come a long way.
 Making these positive changes in my life is definitely up there as one of the better decisions I’ve made and I’ve finally figured out that this is what I’m meant to be doing.
 Hooray for that!

 When I left my day job in 2016, I was ready to take control of my career and build my business round my family but, as so often happens, life had other plans.